-The indication for transplantation is ESRD, or a GFR of <15 mL/min/1.73 m2 [8].
+The indication for transplantation is ESRD, or a GFR of <15 mL/min/1.73 m2 [9].
 In recent years, the process for selection of kidney transplant has liberalized, with larger numbers of elderly patients being accepted for transplantation.
 In 1991, 30% of kidney transplant recipients were older than 50 years of age.
-In 2018, 3.5% of recipients were 0 to 17 years of age, 27.5% were 18 to 44 years of age, 48.9% were 45 to 64 years of age, 18.0% were 65 to 74 years of age, and 2.1% were 75 years of age or older.
-This distribution represented a slightly older mix of transplant recipients compared to 2017 and a more than doubling of the percentage of recipients 65 years of age and older since 2000 [10].
+In 2021, the rate of kidney transplantation is 42.3 per 100 person-years among individuals 0 to 17 years of age, 9.8 among individuals 18 to 44 years of age, 5.0 among individuals 45 to 64 years of age, 2.9 among individuals 65 to 74 years of age, and 0.5 among individuals 75 years of age or older.
+This distribution represented a slightly younger mix of transplant recipients compared to 2017 [11].
 Guidelines for selection of patients for transplantation vary from program to program.
 Generally, metastatic disease or severe pulmonary or heart disease are exclusionary factors.
 Human immunodeficiency virus (HIV) is no longer considered an absolute contraindication, and studies have shown that patients with ESRD and HIV nephropathy have an increased life expectancy when treated with transplantation versus dialysis [109].